 Just be careful about how you craft your incentives.

-Not only is community involvement a good thing to do, it’s also a nice way to get your name out there.
+Not only is community involvement a good thing to do, but it’s also a nice way to get your name out there.

 The more involved you are, the greater the benefit you’ll enjoy.